 Courses in exhibit design, archive and museum management, and archival practices prepare students for careers in the dynamic field of archives and museums.
 Students not only learn broad theoretical background necessary to understand the intellectual roots of the preservation of historical materials in archives and the presentation of history to the public in museums, students also gain hands-on experience designing their own exhibits, processing collections, and working in a museum and/or archive.
 After completing the program, students have been successful in going on for graduate training in Library Science, Archives and Public History programs.
 Some students have also found permanent employment working in archives, museums, libraries and in government.

-CSUSB is located at the foothills of the birthplace of the national Oral History Association.
+Students work with many local community partners to help preserve and present local history.
+CSUSB is also located at the foothills of the birthplace of the national Oral History Association.
 The program partners with the community in recording and preserving the histories of people and organizations within the San Bernardino and Inland Southern California region.
 Students receive training in the theories and best practices in oral history and are immersed in ongoing projects in partnership with organizations in the community and throughout the region.

 See our Internships page for information on internships and how to navigate the internship process.

 For further information on internships, also click on one of the links below: